 - gestational diabetes: too much glucose (sugar) in your blood during pregnancy can cause gestational diabetes, which increases your risk of having a large baby

-Keep up your normal daily activity or exercise (unless you’ve been advised by your midwife or GP not to exercise).
+Staying active is important while you're pregnant, as it'll prepare your body for labour and birth.
+Keep up your normal daily activity or exercise, unless you have been advised by your midwife or GP not to exercise.

 If you're concerned about your weight or any other aspect of your health while pregnant, ask your midwife, obstetrician or GP for advice.